- Firm commitment to a career in domestic primary care and urban health.

 Interview Dates 2014-2015:

 Scheduling an Interview

 Interviews are by invitation only.
 We will do our best to schedule your interview at a time that is convenient for you; however we cannot guarantee an interview on the dates you request.

 Once we have reviewed your Dean's letter, transcript and three letters of recommendation, we will invite qualified applicants for an interview with faculty and residents.
 Invitations to interview will be issued by email.
 Your invitation to interview will not include an assigned interview date.
-If invited, please contact our residency coordinator, Scott Walker at email@example.com or 410-955-7911 to schedule your interview.
+If invited, please contact our residency coordinator, Jenn Jackson at firstname.lastname@example.org or 410-955-7911 to schedule your interview.